aditjain588/CPT_S-321-Object-Oriented-Software-Design/LocalStoreDesktopApplication/README.md

 enters an empty sequence of characters, i.e., she/he simply hits enter or space(s), then the<br/>
 result should be all products in the store.<br/>
 </br>
-**- Save search:** If an employee selects this functionality, the last search that was performed will be saved to a file in a subdirectory of the project called “searches”.
-The file name should indicate the date and time that the search was performed in the following format: yyyy-
+**- Save search:** If an employee selects this functionality, the last search that was performed<br/>
+will be saved to a file in a subdirectory of the project called “searches”.
+The file name should<br/>
-<mm>-<dd>-<hh>h<mm>m<ss>s.txt.
-For example, if the search was performed at
+indicate the date and time that the search was performed in the following format: yyyy- mm-dd-hh-mm-ss.txt.
+For example, if the search was performed at<br/>
-8:34:30pm on February 4, 2021 the filename would be “2021-02-04-20h34m30s.txt”
+8:34:30pm on February 4, 2021 the filename would be “2021-02-04-20h34m30s.txt”<br/>
-The first line of the file should contain the sequences of characters that the employee used for the search and whether it was an AND or OR search if applicable.
-The rest of the file, i.e., starting from line 2, must contain the result of the search as it was shown to the employee.
+The first line of the file should contain the sequences of characters that the employee used<br/>
+for the search and whether it was an AND or OR search if applicable.
+The rest of the file, i.e.,<br/>
+starting from line 2, must contain the result of the search as it was shown to the employee.<br/>
 </br>
 **- Restock:** If an employee selects this functionality, all physical products with less than N<br/>
 items will be restocked, where N is provided by the employee.
 First, the list of products that<br/>